Herb Alpert: Post-Brass musical career and "Rise"

-In 1979, five years after his last chart hit with the Tijuana Brass, Alpert attempted a disco album of rearranged Brass hits.
+In 1979, five years after his last chart hit with the Tijuana Brass, Alpert attempted a disco album of rearranged Tijuana Brass hits.
 "It just sounded awful to me," Alpert was quoted later.
 "I didn't want any part of it."
-But because the musicians were already booked, Alpert recorded other material, including the instrumental "Rise" (with initial version created by Alpert's nephew, Randy "Badazz" Alpert and his close friend, musician Andy Armer).
+Because the musicians were already booked, though, Alpert recorded other material, including the instrumental "Rise", with the initial version created by Alpert's nephew, Randy "Badazz" Alpert and his close friend, musician Andy Armer.

 The song reached number one on the Billboard Hot 100 after it was used repeatedly on the soap opera General Hospital.
-The song also became a hit in the UK, but in a speeded-up version, due to British DJs not realizing that the American 12" single was recorded at 33 rpm instead of 45 rpm.
-Its bass line would later be included in The Notorious B.I.G.’s “Hypnotize”, which itself would reach number one on the Hot 100.
+The song also became a hit in the UK, but in a speeded-up version, due to British DJs not realizing that the American twelve-inch single was recorded at 33 rpm instead of 45 rpm.
+Its bass line was later in The Notorious B.I.G.’s “Hypnotize”, which itself reached number one on the Hot 100.

 Over the next two decades, Alpert released an album nearly every year.
 He has released more than a dozen records since 2006.

 In 2013, Alpert released Steppin' Out, which won a Grammy for Best Pop Instrumental Album.
-Since that time, he has released several other albums, most recently 50 (claimed to be his 50th studio album) and has said he has plans for his next two LPs, one of which will be another Christmas album—his third.
+Since that time, he has released several other albums, most recently 50 (claimed to be his 50th studio album) and his third Christmas album, titled Christmas Time Is Here and has said he has plans for his next LP in mind.

+Tijuana Brass Revival

 In late 2024, Alpert formed a new Tijuana Brass group, which went on tour in 2025, to celebrate the landmark Whipped Cream and Other Delights album.
-The tour is titled "Herb Alpert & the Tijuana Brass & Other Delights."
-The band members (besides Alpert) are: Ray Brinker (drums), Kris Bergh (trumpet, percussion), Hussain Jiffry (bass), Bill Cantos (keyboards, marimba, percussion, vocals), Ryan Dragon (trombone, percussion) and Kerry Marx (guitar).
+The tour is titled "Herb Alpert and the Tijuana Brass and Other Delights."
+The band members (besides Alpert) are: Ray Brinker (drums), Kris Bergh (trumpet, percussion), Hussain Jiffry (bass), Bill Cantos (keyboards, marimba, percussion, vocals), Ryan Dragon (trombone, percussion), and Kerry Marx (guitar).
+Lani Hall joined the group for the first year of the tour, performing a medley songs she recorded with Sergio Mendes.
+According to posts by "Herb's Social Media Team" on his official Facebook page, the group has had 64 sold-out concerts as of September 15, 2026.